Realistic Large-Scale Fine-Depth Dehazing Dataset from 3D Videos: Introduction

-We aim to tackle both of the aforementioned problems through physics inspiration.
-Based on the physics modeling, we first propose a large, high quality, highly various dataset.
-For building this dataset, we select 2000 high quality ground truth images from 3D movies with a 1920 $\times$ 1080 resolution.
-The images are captured by high end cameras where the color, exposure, and sensor noise are optimized.
-The 2000 ground truth images are from 22 different movies with 40 hours in total to ensure their diversity.
-More importantly, all those movies are captured by multi-view stereo cameras, so that we can obtain high quality depth that enables us to render the high quality and physics realistic hazy images.
+We tackle the aforementioned problems using High-Definition (HD) videos.
+Based on the physics modeling in Eq.~\ref{eq:scattering_model}, we propose a large, high quality, highly diversified dataset.
+To create this dataset, we select 2000 high quality ground-truth images from 3D movies with 1920 $\times$ 1080 resolution.
+The images are captured by high-end cameras where the color, exposure, and sensor noise are optimized.
+The 2000 background images are from 22 different movies with 40 hours in total to ensure their diversity.
+More importantly, all those movies are captured by multi-view stereo cameras, so that we can obtain high quality depth using multi-view stereo enables us to render the high quality and physics realistic hazy images.
 Fig.~\ref{fig:example_compare_datasets} shows some examples and comparisons with existing datasets.
 Details of the dataset creation are described in Sec.~\ref{sec:dataset}.

-Third, inspired by the physics model, we propose a light-weight and reliable neural network.
-Particularly, the proposed network contains two stages.
-The first stage incorporates the physics model to estimate the transmission map and the atmospheric light.
-With the guidance of the transmission map and the atmospheric light, the second stage learns to recover the clean background image from the output of previous stage and the hazy input image.
-The proposed network is simple, fast and accurate as shown in the experiment section.
-Fig. 1 shows the performance of our proposed network.
-Details of the network structure and the implementation is described in Sec.~\ref{sec:model}.

-Finally, this paper propose a systematical and a detailed benchmark using the proposed dataset and existing datasets.
+Based on it, this paper proposes a systematic and detailed benchmark using the proposed dataset and existing datasets.
 We believe this work will enable more exciting and novel topics in dehazing.
-Moreover, we also demonstrate the state-of-the-art performance of the proposed network.

-The main contributions of this paper can be summarized as: \begin{itemize} \item We create a large-scale, high-quality, physically-valid outdoor dehazing dataset of real scenes. \item We propose an efficient and high performance dehazing network based on physics inspiration, which can be applied to various real-time dynamic and resource constraint outdoor scenes.
-Rigorous experiments demonstrate the state-of-the-art efficiency and accuracy of the proposed network.